HypertextAssassin0273/ModernSnakesAndLadders-PF_Project/README.md

 - Interactive Main-menu giving various options.
 - User-friendly Welcome screen.
 - Dice can be used manually (keeping the essence of traditional board game).
-- Load game to load previous unfinished game.
+- Load Game function to load previous unfinished game.
-- Save game to continue the same game at another time.
+- Save Game function to continue the same game at another time.
 - Tutorial for beginners to understand the flow and control of game.
 - Authorized Access (password) for load game to provide privacy.
 - Basic GUI implementation.